 Why might I consider transitioning from my present Mission to Encore?

 Reasons may include the following: God leading you to cut back your salaried hours; to give more focus to your ministry contribution; or your spheres of ministry influence are broader than your current Mission strategy.

 Is Encore just for retired Navigators?

-No. In fact, most Encore staff are NOT retired but are still actively pursuing the Navigators’ Vision and Calling, only with fewer hours.
-Some retired Navigators staff serve with Encore as volunteers.
+No. In fact, most Encore staff are NOT retired but are still actively pursuing the Navigators’ Vision and Calling, only with fewer hours or as volunteers with a reimbursement-only account.

 Is there a minimum age for joining Encore?

 There is no minimum age, but Encore is designed for veteran staff, usually in their mid-60s and older, who are not ready to retire but feel the need to cut back their hours.

 Not necessarily.
 You must reduce your salaried hours to below 40 per week, which may or may not allow you to continue to receive the same salary.

 Can I continue to minister alongside my current Mission, City, or Network?

 Yes!
 In fact, you will be encouraged to continue to connect with your current Mission, City, or Network, if it is agreeable to that leadership, usually in a less demanding role.